- Gift Sets

 - Our Story

 Richly moisturising and naturally gentle, it has also been specially formulated to be antiseptic, anti-fungal & insect repellent.

 Our fabulous multipurpose travel soap is the no-fuss solution to cleaning and caring for your skin on holiday.

-Travel Soap is designed to be suitable for use as shampoo, body & hand soap, shaving soap and deodorant, this luxurious little bar is a space-saving wonder that just pops in your hand luggage.
+Travel Soap is designed to be suitable for use as shampoo, body & hand soap, shaving soap and has deodorizing properties, this luxurious little bar is a space-saving wonder that just pops in your hand luggage.